BMW, Mercedes grapple with unauthorized exports from U.S. to China

-NEW YORK, April 2 (Reuters) - Mercedes-Benz and BMW are probing unauthorized exports of luxury cars from the United States to China, which have recently surged and threaten profit in the world’s largest auto market, senior executives said.
+NEW YORK (Reuters) - Mercedes-Benz and BMW are probing unauthorized exports of luxury cars from the United States to China, which have recently surged and threaten profit in the world’s largest auto market, senior executives said.

 So-called gray imports to China have jumped since the country allowed dealers registered in Shanghai’s free trade zone to import cars without the consent of foreign carmakers, exacerbating price pressure for German manufacturers.

-As a result, Daimler AG, which owns premium auto brand Mercedes-Benz, said it intensified efforts to clamp down on exports of U.S. models to China about a year ago.
+As a result, Daimler AG (DAIGn.DE), which owns premium auto brand Mercedes-Benz, said it intensified efforts to clamp down on exports of U.S. models to China about a year ago.

 “We got concerned when it hit 4,000,” said Steve Cannon, head of Mercedes-Benz USA, referring to the number of vehicles being shipped to China from the United States.